 Rods and Reels

 Downtiding or uptiding will see a variety of species caught.
 Down tide rods should range in the 12lb to 20lb range and uptiders generally the 4 – 8oz bracket.

 We are though a great fan of light tackle fishing, smoothhounds on spinning rods.
 Rods with light supple tips for drifting under the rocks looking for hard fighting wrasse and inshore pollack.

-There are a host of different makes and models to choose from however with reels sized similar to the Penn Fathom or Abu 7000 sized reels you can’t go far wrong or if preferring Fixed Spool, a PENN Spinfisher or PENN Slammer will offer you a precious reel for your fishing.
+There are a host of different makes and models to choose from however with reels sized similar to the PENN Fathom 15 or Abu 7000 multiplier reels you can’t go far wrong or if preferring Fixed Spool, a PENN Spinfisher or PENN Slammer will offer you a precious reel for your fishing.

-Mainline, braid is always our preferred choice.
+Braid is always our preferred choice for mainline.
 This thin alternative to monofilament, helps you feel every bite and keep regular contact with the bottom.
 As a rule of thumb and with braids extremely thin nature, strength in 25lb – 35lb is ideal.

 A great day afloat catching a variety of species can also earn fantastic reward come the end of the year with My Way 2.
 Simply Catch the most species aboard My Way 2 in 2020 to win.

 For more information on our Species Hunt and details on how you can join in this fun competition please read more here